 The bluetongue lizard or bluetongue skink is somewhat of an icon in Australia.
 They commonly thought of as a single species are in fact six species of bluetongue lizard namely the common or Eastern bluetongue lizard, the Northern blue-tongued skink, the Western blue-tongued skink, the central bluetongue skink, the blotched bluetongue, the shingle back, in the Pygmy bluetongue skink.

-They are similar but not identical in appearance, all exhibit the customary skink body shape and the blue tongue and give them their name.
+They are similar but not identical in appearance, all exhibit the customary skink body shape and the blue tongue which gives them their name.
 Males and females are similar in appearance to the males will have a proportionally bigger head, was the females are bigger overall.

 They are omnivorous with a diet consisting of both plant and animal matter.
 They are slow-moving hunters so their praise consists of slower-moving animals such as beetles caterpillars some crickets at times small lizards they are especially partial to slugs and snails.
 Of course, even catching such low prey requires a level of effort whereas raiding your cat or dog food bowl can present easier rewards.

 Bluetongue is generally a docile critter, and they make wonderful pets.
 Assuming they are not roughly handled or frightened but in generally be handled safely without fear of being bitten.
 Not that they especially enjoy being handled and patted – after all, they are reptiles, not cats.